-Specifications include a double collar clamp, 100mm wheels with ABEC 7 bearings, handle bars are 510mm wide and 530mm high and the deck is 483mm long and 100 wide.
+Specifications include a double collar clamp, 100mm wheels with ABEC 7 bearings, handle bars are 510mm wide and 560mm high and the deck is 483mm long and 101 wide.
 All of these features make this scooter perfect for younger riders aged around 8 – 13 years.
-For younger children aged 4-8 years old should have a look at the Grit Mini Fluxx.

 MGP are a very popular brand of stunt scooters and all their scooters are well built and good quality.
-The VX7 Pro is an excellent entry level scooter.
-You can read our review of MGP stunt scooters for more information on the different models available.
+The VX Origin Pro is an excellent entry level scooter for children aged 6 and up.
+You can find more information about this particular scooter here.
+You can also read our review of MGP stunt scooters for more information on the different models available.

-As well as the VX7 Pro, MGP have recently introduced the VX7 Mini Pro which has all the same features but in a smaller frame.
-The mini pro is suitable for riders as young as 5 years old.
-Basically is has a shorter deck (17″) and smaller handlebars than the VX7 Pro but is built with the same great features and quality.
+As well as the Origin Pro, MGP have recently introduced the MGP Kick Mini Pro Rascall III which has all the same features but in a smaller frame.
+The mini pro is suitable for riders as young as 4 years old.
+Basically is has a shorter deck and smaller handlebars than the Origin Pro but is built with the same great features and quality.

 We think you get quite a lot for your money with this scooter.
-The specs include 100mm alloy core wheels with high speed APEC 9 bearings.
-The handle bars are 510 x 560 mm while the deck is 4.25″ wide.
-This scooter also has fully hidden internal compression with a 4 bolt collar clamp and very strong threadless steel forks.
+The specs include 100mm alloy core wheels with high speed APEC 7 bearings.
+The handle bars are Fixed Mini-Riser Handlebars which are designed to provide maximum stability while also being lightweight and durable.
+The deck is extruded aluminium with boxed edges.
+This scooter also has a lightweight aluminium 3 bolt collar clamp.

 If the specifications don’t mean much to you then we can tell you they add up to a strong well made and good value scooter.
 A great stunt scooter for any child aged around 6 to 13 or 14 years old.